-- 67.(1) Where the law enforcement officer has reasonable grounds to suspect that a person is committing or is about to commit or has committed criminal conduct, the law enforcement officer may- - (a) arrest that person according to law without warrant; or - (b) require the person to provide his name and address, and if the person fails or refuses to do so or provides a name or address which the law enforcement officer suspects to be false or misleading, he may arrest the person for providing such false information, without a warrant of arrest. - (2) A person who fails or refuses to give his name or address when required under this section or gives a name or address which is false or misleading, commits an offence and is liable on conviction to a fine not less than SCR100,000.
+67. (1) Where the law enforcement officer has reasonable grounds to suspect that a person is committing or is about to commit or has committed criminal conduct, the law enforcement officer may-

+- (a) arrest that person according to law without warrant; or - (b) require the person to provide his name and address, and if the person fails or refuses to do so or provides a name or address which the law enforcement officer suspects to be false or misleading, he may arrest the person for providing such false information, without a warrant of arrest.
+(Amended by Acts 7 of 2021 and 62 of 2021)

+(2) A person who fails or refuses to give his name or address when required under this section or gives a name or address which is false or misleading, commits an offence and is liable on conviction to a fine not less than SCR100,000.

+PART IX

-PART IX- RESTRAINT, SEIZURE AND FORFEITURE
+RESTRAINT, SEIZURE AND FORFEITURE